apoorvpandey-ap/Kubernetes/README.md

 ## how to switch branch in git
 ==> Using "git checkout" command

-Q - Whats is the differance between Simple merge,Squash merge and Rebase merge ==> not know
+Q - What is the difference between Simple merge, Squash merge and Rebase merge ==> not know

+Q. What is the difference between git pull and git fetch
+Q. What is the difference between git commit and git push
+Q. What is the difference between git reset and git revert

 1
 2